RafaelPAndrade/01.Linux_Scripts/README.md

 		-	Copies (interactively) all the scripts in the folder
-			$SCRIPTS_FOLDER to $SCRIPTS_PATH, and changes the permissions to 700 (only the user can read, write and execute the script).
+			$SCRIPTS_FOLDER to $SCRIPTS_PATH, and changes the permissions to 700 (only the file owner can read, write and execute the script).

 		To run:

 				./config_installer.sh

 	+	config_uninstaller.sh